 In addition to updating, users also suggest that you reinstall Skype and delete all Skype-related registry entries.
 To do that, you can uninstall Skype and manually remove all Skype entries from your registry.

-Manually deleting entries from the registry isn’t the best or the most practical solution, so you might want to use Iobit Uninstaller Pro or a similar tool to completely remove Skype from your PC.
+Manually deleting entries from the registry isn’t the best or the most practical solution, so you might want to use Iobit Uninstaller Pro (free) or a similar tool to completely remove Skype from your PC.
 After you remove Skype, try reinstalling it and check if that fixes the problem.

 If you’re still having issues on your PC or you simply want to avoid them for the future, we recommend you to download this tool to fix various PC problems, such as file loss, malware, and hardware failure.
 It will also optimize your PC for maximum performance.